camilafabian/camilafabian/README.md

 <h1>🌟 A Little About Me 🌷</h1>
 <p>♡︎ My name is Camila Fabian.</p>
-<p>♡︎ My name is Camila Fabian.</p>
 <p>♡︎ I live in Argentina.</p>
 <p>♡︎ i'm 20 and willing to learn more about software development.</p>
 <p>♡︎ I’m currently working on improving my skills and working on personal proyects.</p>

 <h2>🎓 Academic Background</h2>
-<p>  ✮ **Systems Engineering** | National Technological University (UTN)</p>
+<p>  ✮ Systems Engineering | National Technological University (UTN)</p>
 <p>  ✮ Currently pursuing a dynamic program specializing in software development and integrated systems, with a keen focus on staying abreast of the latest advancements and industry trends.</p>
 <h2>🌱 Professional Growth</h2>
 <p>✮ Full Stack Web Development Program</p>
 <p>✮ Currently undertaking a full stack web development course, exploring cutting-edge technologies and honing skills in both frontend and backend development.</p>
 <h2>💼 Experience and Skills</h2>
-<h3>✮ Graphic Design and Systems Design</h3>
+<h5>✮ Graphic Design and Systems Design</h5>
-      ♡︎ I possess skills in both graphic design and systems design, enabling me to approach projects from both a creative and structured perspective.
+<p>  ♡︎ I possess skills in both graphic design and systems design, enabling me to approach projects from both a creative and structured perspective.</p>
-<p>✮ Logical and Abstract Thinking</p>
+<h5>✮ Logical and Abstract Thinking</h5>
-      ♡︎ My engineering background has strengthened my ability to think logically and abstractly, allowing me to tackle complex problems with innovative approaches.
+<p>  ♡︎ My engineering background has strengthened my ability to think logically and abstractly, allowing me to tackle complex problems with innovative approaches.</p>
-<p>✮ Teamwork and Effective Communication</p>
+<h5>✮ Teamwork and Effective Communication</h5>
-      ♡︎ I enjoy collaborating in teams and have strong communication skills, enabling me to contribute effectively in collaborative environments.
+<p>  ♡︎ I enjoy collaborating in teams and have strong communication skills, enabling me to contribute effectively in collaborative environments.</p>
-<p>✮ Adaptability and Problem-Solving</p>
+<h5>✮ Adaptability and Problem-Solving</h5>
-      ♡︎ I am adaptable and adept at proactively tackling challenges, seeking efficient and effective solutions at all times.
+<p>  ♡︎ I am adaptable and adept at proactively tackling challenges, seeking efficient and effective solutions at all times.</p>
 <h2>🌐 Languages</h2>
-English: B2+ Level
+<h5>English: B2+ Level</h5>
-I have an advanced level of English, allowing me to communicate fluently and comprehend both technical texts and everyday conversations in the language.
+<p>I have an advanced level of English, allowing me to communicate fluently and comprehend both technical texts and everyday conversations in the language.</p>

 <h2>🖥️ Technologies I use 🌸</h2>
 <h3>🌷 LANGUAJES 🌷</h3>